jduarte/immortus/README.md

 - [ ] How to handle jobs that are divided into multiple sub-jobs
 - [ ] WebSockets support
     - [ ] ActionCable support
-- [ ] Remove ActiveJob dependency ( support using Backends directly "Delayed Job", "Sidekiq", etc )
+- [ ] Consider remove ActiveJob dependency ( support using Backends directly "Delayed Job", "Sidekiq", etc )
-- [ ] Remove Rails dependency
+- [ ] Consider remove Rails dependency